-We believe deeply in paying for performance.
+We believe in paying for performance.
 Therefore, a portion of compensation is tied to performance for all employees.
 The proportion of overall pay tied to performance is higher for employees at more senior levels in the organization, reflecting their opportunity for higher impact on company performance.

 We use equity awards to align employee and stockholder interests.
-We require most of our senior executives to maintain holdings of Alphabet stock.
-See Section 5 of this CD&A for a description of our stock ownership requirements.
+We require our named executive officers and other senior executives to maintain significant holdings of Alphabet stock.
+See Section 5 of this CD&A for a description of our minimum stock ownership requirements.

-Larry and Sergey have voluntarily elected to only receive nominal cash compensation.
+Larry and Sergey have voluntarily elected to only receive nominal cash compensation for their services as CEO and President, respectively, of Alphabet.
 As significant stockholders, a large portion of their personal wealth is tied directly to Alphabet's stock price performance, which provides direct alignment with stockholder interests.

-In addition to compensation practices, the Leadership Development and Compensation Committee regularly reviews and provides guidance to Alphabet's organizational decisions as laid out in its charter (available at https://abc.xyz/investor/other/ board.html#leadership-committee).
+In addition to compensation practices, the Leadership Development and Compensation Committee regularly reviews and provides guidance to Alphabet's organizational decisions as laid out in its charter (available at https://abc.xyz/investor/other/board.html).